libdynd/libdynd/docs/ckernels.md

 ﻿# Blaze/DyND CKernels

-The initial versions of DyND began with an iterator approach, similar to nditer in NumPy.
-With the addition of the variable-sized dimension type 'var', it became clear that this does not generalize cleanly to handle broadcasting and other operations on 'var' dimensions nicely.
-The solution was to define a kernel mechanism, which is described here.
+The initial versions of DyND began with an iterator approach, similar to the nditer object in NumPy.
+With the addition of the variable-sized dimension type ``var``, it became clear that this does not generalize cleanly to handle broadcasting and other operations on 'var' dimensions nicely.
+The solution was to define a hierarchical kernel mechanism, which is described here.

 * [Assignment CKernels](assign_ckernels.md)
 * [Expression CKernels](expr_ckernels.md)